Being Sexual vs Looking Sexual

 Because a woman’s ability to enjoy sexuality can be so closely tied to how she looks, many cut their breasts to get implants just so that they can experience eroticism.
 Even when their partners don’t want them to.
 As Wolf put it, “In a diseased environment, they are doing this ‘for themselves.’”

 And about one-third of women lose sensitivity in their nipples, post surgery, becoming less capable of enjoying the sensations of the breast.

 And even then a lot of “hot” women spend their time thinking about how they look and not experiencing how they feel.
 So there you have pretty sex objects who don’t enjoy sex.

 Women think they need to look a certain way because men are hardwired to be visual.
 Yet it’s not true.
 In tribal societies women walk around nearly nude, and no one cares.
 Those men aren’t visually attuned to the breast as erotic.
 In our culture men learn to be aroused by breasts through the strategic revealing and covering of them, creating the allure.

 Wolf says beauty is not the same as sexuality.
 Instead:

 Wherever we feel pleasure, all women have “good” bodies.
 We do not have to spend money and go hungry and struggle and study to become sensual; we always were.
 We need not believe we must somehow earn good erotic care; we always deserved it.

-Posted on November 18, 2011, in body image, feminism, gender, psychology, sex, sexism, women and tagged body image, feminism, gender, psychology, sex, sexism, sexual dysfunction, women.
+Posted on November 18, 2011, in body image, feminism, gender, psychology, sex and sexuality, sexism, women and tagged body image, feminism, gender, psychology, sex and sexuality, sexism, sexual dysfunction, women.
 Bookmark the permalink.
 31 Comments.